valkymaera/Stormsign/README.md

 ---

 # RISK
-The concept of 'risk' in this app relates to how risky it is to go out on an expidition where cover is not guaranteed, such as an overland buggy run in an open area, particularly near the edge of the map where there may be limited warning.
+The concept of 'risk' in this app relates to how risky it is to go out on an expedition where cover is not guaranteed, such as an overland buggy run in an open area, particularly near the edge of the map where there may be limited warning.
 It also accounts for a wiggle room of innacurately sighting storms and still having a feel for how imminent a storm is.